-Mount Bromo was smoking quite a bit when I was there in November of 2010, and just a week after my visit, it had a full eruption and a few more in 2011 that changed the whole area quite a bit.
+The last time I was photographing Mount Bromo, it was smoking quite a bit.
+When I was there in November of 2010, and just a week after my visit, it had a full eruption and a few more in 2011 that changed the whole area quite a bit.
 The last eruption was in March, 2011.
-You can read about my first trip to Bromo here and the series of eruptions on wikipedia.
+You can read about my first trip to Bromo here and learn about the series of eruptions on wikipedia.

 The first thing I noticed upon my return, was the large amount of ash on the ground and in the air.
 After talking to some of the local people, it seems that it has been constantly spitting ash since the eruption last year.
 Sometimes there is so much ash in the air that you can’t even see the volcano at all.